fricas/fricas/src/doc/sphinx/source/install.rst

   https://common-lisp.net/project/ecl

 - CLISP_ 2.41 or later

 - CMUCL_

-- FriCAS builds also using GCL_, at least build using released version 2.6.12 works.
-Build using newer GCL versions from git repository fails.
+- FriCAS builds also using GCL_, at least build using released version 2.6.14 works.
+Build using older GCL versions no longer works.
+  Note that with default setting build is likely to fail.
+  Look at GCL_MEM_MULTIPLE note in Known problems section for possible workaround.

 All Lisp implementations should give essentially the same